 Our partner schools offer a wide breadth of programs and experience for our students.
-The University of Edinburgh School of Law is located in the heart of the Scotland’s capital city, a modern city bursting with culture and deeply rooted history.
-The Leiden Law School is located in Leiden, The Netherlands, home to The Netherlands seat of government, the International Court of Justice, and several other important international tribunals.
+The University of Edinburgh School of Law is located in Scotland’s capital city, a modern city bursting with culture and deeply rooted history.
+The Leiden Law School is located in Leiden, The Netherlands, home to The Netherlands seat of government, the International Court of Justice and several other important international tribunals.
 Leiden is the oldest and largest law faculty in the Netherlands and has played a significant role in the development of the study of international law.
 Birkbeck School of Law, in the heart of London, is part of the well-known University of London system.
-Most courses at Birkbeck are offered in the evening, leaving students time to study, explore London, and get a closer look at British legal practice.
-In addition, the National University of Singapore Faculty of Law and the City University of Hong Kong School of Law, offer students a broad variety of programs, set in the commercial centers of southeast Asia.
+Most courses at Birkbeck are offered in the evening, leaving students time to study, explore London and get a closer look at British legal practice.
+In addition, the National University of Singapore Faculty of Law and the City University of Hong Kong School of Law offer students a broad variety of programs, set in the commercial centers of southeast Asia.